The methods of thermal field theory for degenerate quantum plasmas in astrophysical compact objects: Degenerate plasma in flat spacetime

 \subsubsection{No interaction}

-The expressions of the number density (\ref{ElectronNumberDensityFull}) and the pressure (\ref{PressureFull}) agree exactly with the Salpeter's expressions when one ignores the fine-structure constant corrections by setting $\alpha=0$ and identifies $\sigma^{-1}$ as the `relativity parameter' $x$ along with the mathematical identity $\sinh^{-1}x = \ln(x+\sqrt{1+x^2})$.
+The expressions of the number density (\ref{ElectronNumberDensityFull}) and the pressure (\ref{PressureFull}) agree exactly with the Salpeter's expressions when one ignores the fine-structure constant corrections by setting $\alpha=0$ and identifies $\sigma^{-1}$ as the `relativity parameter' $x$.